Defxult/reactionmenu/README.md

 ## ButtonsMenu Relays
 Menu relays are functions that are called anytime a button that is apart of a menu is clicked.
 It is considered as an extension of a `ComponentsButton` with an ID of `ComponentsButton.ID_CALLER`.
 Unlike caller buttons which provides no details about the interactions on the menu, relays do.
 * Associated methods
-  * `ButtonsMenu.set_relay()`
+  * `ButtonsMenu.set_relay(func: object)`
   * `ButtonsMenu.remove_relay()`

 When creating a function for your relay, that function must contain a single positional argument.
 When a button is clicked, a `RelayPayload` object (a named tuple) is passed to that function.
-The attributes of RelayPayload are:
+The attributes of `RelayPayload` are:
 * `member` (`discord.Member`) The person who clicked the button
 * `button` (`ComponentsButton`) The [button](#componentsbutton) that was clicked